With classrooms becoming more diverse, public schools are experimenting with new language programs to enhance ESL student learning.

-, educational experts are debating the best approach between balancing school budgets while caring for each child’s language development.
-In an effort to save costs, some schools and states have created mandatory full inclusion programs, where ESL students are immersed in a regular paced English class, with students who are fluent in English.
+However, as public schools are coping with reduced funding due to the economic recession, educational experts are debating the best approach to balancing school budgets while caring for each child’s language development.
+In an effort to save costs, some schools and states have created mandatory full inclusion programs, where ESL students are immersed in a regular-paced English class with students who are fluent in English.
 This strategy will reduce the costs of ESL specialists while still engaging ESL students in an atmosphere for learning.

-While this approach certainly helps balance school budgets, many educators and parents argue that the full inclusion classroom is ineffective for both fluent and ESL children.
+While this approach certainly helps balance school budgets, many educators and parents argue that the full-inclusion classroom is ineffective for both fluent and ESL children.

 Public Schools and ESL Programs

-explains, the 2001 national mandate, No Child Left Behind, required that all public schools help ESL students become English proficient, as both fluent and ESL students are mandated to meet State and National achievement standards.
+As The Multicultural Education Journal explains, the 2001 national mandate, No Child Left Behind, required that all public schools help ESL students become English proficient, as both fluent and ESL students are mandated to meet State and National achievement standards.
 While public schools are legally required to provide educational support for ESL kids, many experts assert that the current approach is both ineffective and flawed.
 As the number of minority students is rising each year in the United States, experts predict that by the year 2020, at least 50 percent of school-age children will be of non-English speaking backgrounds.
-With the current and rising statistic of non-English speaking students in public schools, leaders assert that all schools must take a more active approach to protecting the instructional support for these non English speaking students.
+With the current and rising statistics of non-English speaking students in public schools, leaders assert that all schools must take a more active approach to protecting the instructional support for these non-English speaking students.

 Furthermore, as Inside Higher Education supports,

-; however, these students are forced to engage in fluent English classes, even if they have never been exposed to the language before.
+For example, California is one of the many states implementing the “full inclusion” classroom approach, requiring that all public schools instruct classes solely in English.
+This approach, titled Proposition 227, provides ESL kids $50 million each year for additional English tutoring support; however, these students are forced to engage in fluent English classes, even if they have never been exposed to the language.
 This proposition, like many full inclusion programs, is not solely designed to save school budgets; moreover, all of the propositions for full inclusion have the backing of experts who assert that the best way to attain language fluency is through inclusion instructional methods.
-While full inclusion has research and studies to support its incentives, many leaders still argue that there are better ways to teach both ESL and English speaking students through non-inclusion practices.
+While full inclusion has research and studies to support its incentives, many leaders still argue that there are better ways to teach both ESL and English-speaking students through non-inclusion practices.

 Is Inclusion the Best Approach?